zuozhenggh/learning-library/solutions-library/ocvs/provision-ocvs/provision-ocvs.md

 5. Click on the **Create** button.
 Proceed to Step 6, while we wait for the creation to complete.

 **Upon the creation of this instance, a user name and an initial password will be generated for you.
-They will be available on the details screen of the newly launched Instance.
+They will be available on the details screen of the newly launched instance.
 You must create a new password upon logging into the instance for the first time.**

 ## STEP 6: Create an Internet Gateway

-Upon creation, the Bastion Server will have to communicate with the internet.
-For this, the public subnet will need an Internet Gateway.
+Upon creation, the bastion server will have to communicate with the internet.
+For this, the public subnet will need an **Internet Gateway**.

 1. Go to the navigation menu.
 Under **Core Infrastructure**, choose **Networking** and then **Virtual Cloud Networks**.